NikUstimenko/acoustotreams/_sources/tmatrixc.rst.txt

 used in scalar spherical waves.

-The cylindrical T-matrices are suited for structures that are periodic in one dimension (conventionally set along the z-axis).
+The cylindrical T-matrices are suited for structures that are periodic in one dimension (conventionally set along the z axis).
 Similarly to T-matrices of spheres that contain the analytically known Mie coefficients, the cylindrical T-matrices for infinitely long cylinders can also be calculated analytically.